3mdeb/news-and-ideas/blog/content/post/2020-10-19-security-part-2.md

 ---
-title: Application Security as a Every Developer's Responsibility
+title: Application Security as an Every Developer's Responsibility
 abstract: "The issue of web application security is a topic that is becoming more and more popular.
 Currently, not only large organizations and corporations, but also smaller and smaller businesses are forced by progress to transfer some of their activities to the Internet."
 cover: /covers/image-file.png
 author: piotr.nowoslawski